Gumby: Reception and legacy

 In 1993, TV Guide named Gumby the best cartoon series of the 1950s in its issue celebrating 40 years of television.

 Beginning in 1994, the Library of Congress used Gumby as a "spokescharacter" for Adventures into Books: Gumby's World, a traveling exhibition promoting the Center for the Book's national reading campaign from 1997 to 2000.
-By the end of the 1990s, Gumby and Pokey had also appeared in various commercials for Cheerios cereal.
+By the end of the 1990s, Gumby and Pokey had also appeared in various commercials for Cheerios cereal, with Gumby voiced by Stephen A. Buckley.

 On August 4, 2006, the Center for Puppetry Arts in Atlanta opened Art Clokey's Gumby: The First Fifty Years.
 This exhibition featured many of the original puppets and sets, along with screening of Clokey's films.
 This event was conceived by David Scheve of T.D.A.
 Animation and Joe Clokey of Premavision, and was one of several exhibits that opened around the country, celebrating the 50th anniversary of The Gumby Show.
 The children's book Gumby Goes to the Sun was also published that year to commemorate the anniversary.
-The book was originally created in the 1980s by Clokey's daughter, Holly Harman (who voiced Gumby's sister, Minga in the 1988 series).
+The book was originally created in the 1980s by Clokey's daughter, Holly Harman (who voiced Gumby's sister, Minga, in the 1988 series).

 In 2007, the Gumby comic book series was nominated for two Eisner Awards, Best New Series and Best Publication for a Young Audience, and won the latter.
+A Gumby graphic novel titled Gumby: 50 Shades of Clay was released in 2017.

 On October 12, 2011, a Google Doodle acknowledged Art Clokey's 90th birthday.
 It was composed of a toy block with a "G" and five clay balls in the Google colors.
 Clicking each ball revealed the Blockheads, Prickle, Goo, Gumby, and Pokey.

-On December 21, 2019, Eddie Murphy reprised his role while hosting SNL during a skit on Weekend Update.
+On December 21, 2019, Eddie Murphy reprised his role while hosting Saturday Night Live during a sketch on "Weekend Update".

 Merchandising

 The most prominent of Gumby merchandise is the bendable figure set by Lakeside Toys.
-Several single packs and multi-figure sets were made by Jesco (later Trendmasters), and a 50th anniversary collection.
+Several single packs and multifigure sets were made by Jesco (later Trendmasters), and a 50th-anniversary collection.
 There are plush dolls, keychains, mugs, a 1988 Colorforms set, a 1995 Trendmasters playset, and a Kubricks set by Medicom.
 A tribute album, Gumby: The Green Album, produced by Shepard Stern, was released in 1989.

-In August 2005, the first video game featuring Gumby, Gumby vs. the Astrobots, was released by Namco for the Game Boy Advance.
-Gumby must rescue Pokey, Prickle, and Goo after they are captured by the Blockheads and their cohorts, the Astrobots.

-The Gumby images and toys are registered trademarks of Prema Toy Company.
+The Gumby images and toys are registered trademarks of Fox Entertainment.
 Premavision owned the distribution rights to the Gumby cartoons, having been reverted from previous distributor Warner Bros.
 Television in 2003, and had licensed the rights to Classic Media until September 30, 2012.
 At this time, Classic Media was officially acquired by DreamWorks Animation and branded as DreamWorks Classics, which became a subsidiary of NBCUniversal in 2016.
 As of April 2015, NCircle Entertainment owns home video and digital distribution rights to the cartoons.